itsMinar/express-postgres-prisma-starter/README.md

 7. Access the APIs at the specified endpoints.

-## In the root directory the `vercel.json` file is for Free Deployment on Vercel
+## In the root directory the `vercel.json` file is for Free Deployment on Vercel.
+You can `delete` it if you don't want to deploy on Vercel.